bhisaac/5eFP/5eFP-SRD.md

 ### Critical Success

-When you roll the most favorable result before adding any modifiers on a die while attacking, making an ability check, or resisting a feature, it is called a critical success.
+When you roll the most favorable result before adding any modifiers on a die while attacking, making an ability check, or resisting a game feature, it is called a critical success.
 When this happens, you ignore the DC and consider the roll an automatic success.
 For example, in 5eFP, rolling a natural 20 on a d20 is a critical success, ignoring the DC and granting an automatic success.

 Rolling a 95% or higher on a d100 is considered a critical success.
 If a feature in 5eFP awards an expanded critical success range (crit range), subtract 5% from this number for each additional score in the crit range.
 For example, in 5eFP, a fighter with the champion feature grants an expanded crit range of 19.
 This means rolling a 19 or 20 on a d20 roll is considered a critical success.
 So, an expanded crit range of 19 means a result of 90% or higher on a d100 is considered a critical success.